 Another important aspect of smarketing that also feeds into marketing as a whole is brand consistency.
 In addition to obvious components of a brand, like logos and colors, the way a brand is represented must be consistent across online and offline efforts.
 For instance, let’s say marketing released a TV and YouTube commercial that promised a 60-Day money back guarantee because the company stands by their products.
 However, Customer Service wasn’t fully vetted on the guarantee and began refusing refunds to customers.
 In this case, there would be a big disconnect in the way the brand represents itself, which could affect the company’s bottom line.

 This is confusing and frustrating for customers, and goes past missed expectations.
 If a company’s offerings or even their content is different among various channels, customers can get confused and as a result, be less likely to keep the company top-of-mind the next time they need a related product or service, meaning spend on this brand campaign was wasted.

-4. Proper Analytics Tools Are a Must
+4. Ineffective Analytics Tools

 Many marketers are unsure or unaware of issues like lack of brand consistency or improper media spend optimization because they don’t have the best analytics and insights tools that show actionable data that can drive decisions.

 For instance, a lack of accurate and fresh data can impact analysis.
 Analytics data must be generated quickly in order to effectively see how campaigns are running.
 Instant data offers the ability to make faster decisions, which can help optimize marketing spend and better improve the campaign over time.

 Another issue is that marketers have the data they need, but aren’t sure how to interpret it to best understand campaign performance.
 These issues not only affect reporting, but also the ability to improve and optimize campaigns based on their outcomes.
 Focus on better data gathering, reporting, and analysis for more optimized campaigns.

 5. Data-Based Decisions